MeniMeniMeni/GTNH-Client-Migration-Helper/README.md

 ## Steps:
 1. Unzip files.
 2. Edit the PowerShell script to setup your config.
+3. Add your client mods to the "mods" folder.
-3. As a reminder, never run scripts that you do not trust.
+4. As a reminder, never run scripts that you do not trust.
-4. Right click -> Run with PowerShell.
+5. Right click -> Run with PowerShell.

 ## Troubleshooting: